Remote Access IOP Carries Unique Riggs Treatment Beyond the Berkshires

-Introduced last November, the IOP has partnered with counseling offices at several public and private schools such as UMass Amherst, Williams, Tufts, Emmanuel College, and Boston University.
+Introduced last November 2021, the IOP has connected with counseling offices at several public and private schools in Massachusetts and New York.
 The Riggs IOP features intensive psychotherapy, medication management and consultation, yoga and mindfulness, and groups focused on developing self-knowledge and building resilience through relationships.
 Learning about an individual's struggles that comes from these program elements is integrated by a multidisciplinary treatment team.

 “Navigating the transition to college is always challenging, but the pandemic, which has exacerbated social turmoil and instability, has made it far more stressful for many students,” said Spencer Biel, PsyD, director of the IOP.
 “With college counseling offices facing overwhelming demand for their services, our program offers critical support to both the students and the schools,” he added.

 Disrupted social structures that are critical in young adult identity development

 Increased social isolation and uncertainty about the future

 Escalating screen use and other retreats from reality

 Still in its pilot phase, the program has approximately seven students presently.
 Each one averages about 12-13 hours per week engaging in group and individual treatment overseen by a multidisciplinary team that includes psychiatrists, psychologists, and social workers.